akashp5356/GOlang/README.md

 ## 07 Building API with mongoDB

 ## 08 Goroutines, mutex and channel

+## 09 Converting data from CSV to MYSQL

+## 10 Converting data from MYSQL to CSV

+## 11 Converting data from JSON to MYSQL

+## 12 Converting data from MYSQL to JSON

+## 13 Creating EXCEL from JSON data:Library used-
+go get github.com/360EntSecGroup-Skylar/excelize

 A complete guide to understand golang programming language, web requests, JSON and creating web APIs with mongoDB